jschirrmacher/useful-typescript-functions/src/Server.md

 # Server

-Helps running a http server based on expressjs.
+Helps running a http server based on express.js.
 It brings a configuration to enable consuming JSON data, handle non-existing routes by returning a 404 error, and a general error handler which catches `RestError`s, logs them, and creating a response with the corresponding status and a JSON content with more information about the error.

 There is a `stopServer` function for controlled shutdown of the server.
 It is automatically called when the process ends, but is helpful when testing the server.